diegolopezronda/dilopez-devops/README.md

 * The APT packages are provisioned on each Vagrant file.

 ## Installation ##

-### Installing Virtual Machines ###
+### Creating Virtual Machines ###
+We are using Vagrant to create virtual machines.
+There are 2 virtual machines folders with their respective Vagrant files at:
+* /master
+* /agent
-From the repository root directory run:
+To create the virtual machines, run from the repository root directory:
 * `./install.sh`
+* You will need to choose your bridged network interface for each virtual machine
+  * Please ensure the both interfaces are the same.
+* Check the status of each virtual machine:
+  * Enter the virtual machine folder via terminal
+  * run `vagrant ssh`
 #### Notes #####
-* You may need to choose your bridged network interface for both virtual machines.
+* You will need to choose your bridged network interface for both virtual machines.
-* Don't worry about this error:
+* Ignore this error:
 ```
 Vagrant was unable to mount VirtualBox shared folders.
 This is usually
 because the filesystem "vboxsf" is not available.
 This filesystem is